hashicorp/terraform/website/docs/backends/types/dynamodb.html.md

  * `hash` - (Required) The hash key used to save state inside the table.
 When using a non-default [workspace](/docs/state/workspaces.html), the state hash will be `workspace_key_prefix=workspace_name/hash`
  * `compression` - (Optional) Enable state compression using gzip.
+You can enable/disable this feature at any time.
 This defaults to False.
  * `global_table_health_check` - (Optional) Enable global table health check.
 You can use this backend to deploy a disaster recovery solution.
 When the feature is enabled a test writing into DynamoDB global table is performed to assess region availability, if the check fails state locking for the unhealthy regions are skipped.
 This defaults to True.
  * `state_days_ttl` - (Optional) Enable state versioning.
 By default, the new state overrides the old one, by setting `state_days_ttl=0` a new item is created for each update.
 You can configure state expiration by setting a value greater than zero in `state_days_ttl` variable and enabling [DynamoDB TTL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html).
+You can enable/disable this feature at any time, if versioning was enabled old states are retained until expiration.
  * `region` / `AWS_REGION` / `AWS_DEFAULT_REGION` - (Optional) The region of the DynamoDB table.
 Use ENVs when deploy a disaster recovery solution.
  * `endpoint` / `AWS_DynamoDB_ENDPOINT` - (Optional) A custom endpoint for the
  DynamoDB API.